Real Writing Year 6 - Unit 19

 2. Composition: To use dialogue to advance action

-Pupils will: annotate examples of dialogue from the model text, showing how it advances action; write a section of narrative about fleeing an eruption, using dialogue to advance action
+Pupils will: annotate examples of dialogue from the model text, showing how it advances action; write a section of narrative about fleeing an eruption, advancing the action using dialogue in KS2.

 - Punctuating direct speech